rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 ## 2.21.3 General rule

-<a name="2.21.3.1">2.21.3.1</a> Transcribe Statements of responsibility relating to title proper in the form and order in which they are presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).
+<a name="2.21.3.1">2.21.3.1</a> Transcribe Statements of responsibility relating to title proper in the form and order indicated by the sequence, layout, or lettering style on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).

 >**Example:**
 ><CITE>by Charles Fearne, Esq. barrister at law, of the Inner Temple, author of  The legigraphical chart of landed property</CITE>